raspberrypilearning/getting-started-with-guis/worksheet.md

 PushButton widgets are there to be pressed!
 Pressing a button causes a function to be called.

-1. **Outside** the event loop, write a function which will be called when the button is pressed.
+1. **Before** the code which creates the GUI app, write a function which will be called when the button is pressed.
 It is a good idea to put your function at the start of your program, immediately after the `import` line.

     ```python
     def say_my_name():